tkhamez/neucore/doc/documentation.md

 Other groups can be added to a group as a prerequisite.
 This means that players must be members of one of these other groups, otherwise they will automatically be removed from the group.

+This check is also done for "managed" Player accounts (see "Account status" above).

 ## Console Application